1i8/PlutoniumPrivate/README.md

 to add the agent in ur client gui you write the ip:port, growid and password

-(agent must be runned in admin mode) to build the project you need have .NET 6 SDK
+(agent must be runned in admin mode)

 ## How to build?
-open cmd and cd to the location where the .sln file locates and then run
+to build the project you need have .NET 6 SDK! open cmd and cd to the location where the .sln file locates and then run
 ```
 dotnet build